ahrGNUts/AbsoluteHitJS/README.md

 ### TODO: Installation via a package manager?

 ## Issues
 + This plugin doesn't seem to work all that well on Safari (I think due to the way Safari handles audio tags).
+There's too much of a lag between the click and the sound, though this appears to be the only affected browser.